earajr/GFS_plotting/README.md

 To run the python code there are a number of python library dependencies.
 To make sure that we have everything that we need it makes sense to set up a virtual environment in which to run the plotting code.
 Here I will describe how to do this using anaconda.
 However, if you are familiar and confident with another method of setting up a virtual environment feel free to do that.

 ### anaconda
 To download the anaconda installer script visit the anaconda website (https://www.anaconda.com/).
-In the top right corner you should see a link labelled “downloads”.
+In the top right corner you should see a link labelled “Download”.
 Click on this link and scroll down.
 You should see two options to download the python 3 and python 2 versions of anaconda.
-Select the python three version and download the installer.
+Select the python 3 version and download the installer.

-Navigate the location of the installer script.
+Navigate to the location of the installer script.
 Before being able to install anaconda you need to make sure that the script is executable.

 `chmod +x Anaconda3-2019.10-Linux-x86_64.sh`